 Tempted to brush the flour off the family cookie recipe?
 Think again, say veteran teachers, who get more than their gut-busting fill of cupcakes and chocolates every year.
 If you really want to go homemade and edible, consider making a sauce or jam that can keep for a while.
 Otherwise, all the work you put into baking may go to waste.

-"I’m usually going out of town the next day for two weeks of vacation, so I could never eat it all even if I was tempted," says Leila Sinclaire, on leave from teaching in El Cerrito, Calif., about the pile of perishable sweets she typically received.
+“I’m usually going out of town the next day for two weeks of vacation, so I could never eat it all even if I was tempted,” says Leila Sinclaire, on leave from teaching in El Cerrito, CA, about the pile of perishable sweets she typically receives.
 Likewise, a plant may be a better bet than flowers.

 Green light on gift cards